 Allergy Shot Therapy

-SCIT is composed of weekly or biweekly administered “shots” filled with antigen in an escalating pattern until you are no longer reactive (or it has subsided significantly) to that antigen.
+SCIT or subcutaneous immunotherapy is composed of weekly or biweekly administered “shots” filled with antigen in an escalating pattern until you are no longer reactive (or it has subsided significantly) to that antigen.
 This is the gold standard of immunotherapy and is very effective.
 It can take 3-5 years to obtain full immunity.

 Recently, sublingual immunotherapy has gained popularity as it is much easier to administer and has also been found to be safer than standard injections.
 In SLIT we mix bottles once every three months and they are self-administered at home (It can even be mixed into a special toothpaste to be administered while brushing your teeth!).